rywible/wrela6/docs/design/compiler-pipeline-design.md

   image writing.
 - Keep compiler back-end layers independent from language concepts such as `take`, `requires`, unique edge roots, or validated-buffer syntax.
-- Make early binary milestones possible before the full language checker is complete.
+- Keep the binary spine independently testable while requiring the production compiler to pass the full semantic and proof pipeline before emitting trusted artifacts.

 ## Non-Goals

 - The compiler does not call a platform C compiler, C linker, libc, CRT, or GNU-EFI-style support library.
-- The compiler does not initially need incremental compilation.
+- Incremental compilation is outside this design.
-- The compiler does not initially need to emit reusable object files, although it should have an internal object model.
+- Reusable object-file emission is outside the required `.efi` pipeline, although the compiler should have an internal object model.
 - The compiler does not give its shipped standard library private capabilities, hidden lowerings, or bypasses around ordinary checks.
-- The first AArch64 backend does not need aggressive optimization.
+- The AArch64 backend does not treat aggressive optimization as a correctness boundary.
-- The first proof engine does not need a general SMT solver.
-Structural facts and interval/comparison reasoning are enough to start.
+- The proof engine should use a deterministic, bounded entailment model.
+  Structural facts and interval/comparison reasoning are required; any solver extension must preserve deterministic certificates and diagnostics.

 ## Risk Register